PRATAP-KUMAR/ubuntu-gdm-set-background/README.md

-# UPDATE on Dec 4th - for Ubuntu 23.10
-this is highly recommonded way - https://github.com/PRATAP-KUMAR/gdm-extension as it avoids recompiling of gresources.

-# UPDATE for Ubuntu 23.04 & 23.10

-1. `ubuntu-gdm-set-background` -> has four options just like the previous versions: Image, Color, Gradient Horizontal, Gradient Vertical.
-2. `ubuntu-gdm-set-background-transparent` -> sets the login-background color transparent so that the background set via `gsettings set com.ubuntu.login-screen background-picture-uri` is visible.
-This is the **RECOMMENDED** way for 23.04.
+# Note:

-Please follow this link for setting login background via `gsettings`: https://bugs.launchpad.net/ubuntu/+source/gnome-shell/+bug/1929536
+## Before running this script, first please follow this link for setting login background via `gsettings`: https://bugs.launchpad.net/ubuntu/+source/gnome-shell/+bug/1929536.
+If you are not satisfied with the result then only go for the script.

 > [Test Case]
 >